ktzevani/native-camera-vulkan/README.md

 - Design of a basic Vulkan context for 3D rendering.

-- Integration of camera data (using the [Camera2 API](https://developer.android.com/ndk/reference/group/camera)) via the communication of external hardware buffers to the Vulkan context.
+- Camera-Vulkan APIs interoperability: Communication of camera data, via the usage of [Camera2 API](https://developer.android.com/ndk/reference/group/camera) and utilization of external hardware buffers, to the Vulkan context.

 In the [references](#references) section, I list all sources that guided me in realizing this project.